 Ingjaldshólskirkja amid lupine fields and mist, Snæfellsnes, Iceland.

-Enjoy a good breakfast at your hotel before taking off towards the Snæfellsnes peninsula and the picturesque Eldborg crater.
-We also recommend a visit to the Gerduberg Basalt columns, which can be found east of road 54 near ”Ytri-Raudamelur”.
-The Snæfellsnes peninsular is a natural phenomenon known for the Snæfellsnes glacier, which towers over it.
-Follow the south coast towards Búdir, an earlier trading port where a wooden church surrounded by a magnificent field of lava now resides.
-Further on you get to Arnastapi, a beautiful fishing village where the unique natural port has basalt rock columns in all shapes and sizes.
+Head toward the Snæfellsnes Peninsula and the picturesque Eldborg crater.
+We also recommend a visit to the Gerðuberg basalt columns, found near the southern coast.
+Follow the shore toward Búðir, an earlier trading port where a wooden church is surrounded by a magnificent lava field.
+Further on is Arnarstapi, a beautiful fishing village where the unique natural port features basalt columns in all shapes and sizes.

 Day Day 7